-According to International Student Barometer 2017 92% of international students in Estonia are satisfied with the level of support they received during their studies.
+According to International Student Barometer 2019 91% of international students in Estonia are happy with their life at university and 97% feel safe in Estonia.

 Student life

 Student life in Estonia is active and full of events.
 There are many events for students in Tallinn and Tartu including conferences, workshops, visits, sporting competitions, parties and much more.
 Tartu is well-known as a student town - fifth of its citizens are students of higher education.